leochiukl/leochiukl.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I am Leo, a year 3 HKU actuarial science student.
+I am Leo, a rising year 4 HKU actuarial science student who is interested in research.